This brick, stone and glass Mid-Century Modern depot is the focus of a volunteer-led rehabilitation effort.

-The current one-story brick passenger station in Lawrence was erected by the Atchison, Topeka and Santa Fe Railway (later merged into BNSF Railway) and opened in 1956.
+The one-story brick passenger station in Lawrence, erected by the Atchison, Topeka and Santa Fe Railway, opened in 1956.
 It was built to replace a two-story brick depot from 1883 that was seriously damaged in the flood of 1951.

 The interior is remarkably intact, including terrazzo floors, streamlined furnishings and metal fittings.
 After World War II, in an attempt to modernize its image, the Santa Fe reinvested in a number of its stations; thus Lawrence shares in the design heritage of depots such as those in Topeka and Hutchison.
 Due to its design integrity, the Lawrence station has been declared eligible for inclusion on the National Register of Historic Places.

-In December 2011, Amtrak, state and local officials, along with Lawrence residents, gathered at the station for a ribbon-cutting ceremony to celebrate the completion of a new 550 foot long, ADA compliant concrete platform with tactile edging.
+In the meantime, Amtrak has worked with the city and BNSF Railway to make improvements to the platform.
+Amtrak, state and local officials, along with Lawrence residents, gathered at the station in December 2011 for a ribbon-cutting ceremony to celebrate the completion of a new 550 foot long, ADA compliant concrete platform with tactile edging.
 Work also included the installation of a railing and light standards along the platform and repairs to the canopy for increased safety and security.
 The $1.5 million project was funded by Amtrak through the American Recovery and Reinvestment Act of 2009.

 The depot’s landmark neon signage was also restored, but reinterpreted for the 21st century.
 When the building first opened, the Santa Fe installed red neon signs spelling out its name and that of the town.
 Over time, they deteriorated and were in need of repair.
 Working closely with the city and the Kansas State Historic Preservation Office, new signs spelling out “Amtrak” and “Lawrence” were installed.
 Rather than use Santa Fe red, they were executed in blue neon since that is the primary color used in Amtrak’s branding.